-- 1.1 It is implicit in NPPF Dec 2023 16.
+1.1 It is implicit in NPPF Dec 2024 - 16.
 'Conserving and Enhancing the Historic Environment' that our Heritage Assets, particularly those in the Conservation Area, and including Assets of Community Value, are protected.
+Development within them or development in their setting, are to be avoided.

+1.2 Any development that causes harm to, or loss of, the significance of a designated heritage asset and/or loss of Green Space in the Conservation Area, will not be supported unless there is a clear and convincing justification.

-Development within them or development in their setting, should be avoided. - 1.2 Where a development application is made and may cause harm, applicants must clearly demonstrate how the scheme has sought to avoid or minimise it.
-Where harm remains, it must be clearly and convincingly justified. - 1.3 In considering the impact of a proposed development on/near a designated heritage asset, particularly in the Conservation Area, great weight will be given to the asset's conservation. - 1.4 Any development that causes harm to, or loss of, the significance of a designated heritage asset will require clear and convincing justification and is unlikely to be supported.
+1.3 In considering the impact of a proposed development on/near a designated heritage asset, particularly in the Conservation Area, great weight will be given to the asset's conservation.